whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 The software upgrade process requires super-user privileges to run.
 Login as the `root` user or use `sudo` to elevate privileges as required.

-1. If upgrading from e.g. EL 7.3 to EL 7.4, run the OS upgrade first.
+1. If upgrading from e.g. EL 7.3 to EL {{site.centos_version}}, run the OS upgrade first.
 For example:

     ```bash
     yum clean all